Scottish-Tech-Army/soundscape-backend/docs/architecture.md

     - Normally it is zero - i.e. no VM is running.
 VMs are not cheap.

-    - Once a week, a function app with a timer trigger increases the scale to 1, so a single VM is instantiated.
+    - Periodically, a function app with a timer trigger increases the scale to 1, so a single VM is instantiated.
 This trigger can also be fired manually through the portal to force an update.

     - The VM when created installs and runs the ingestion jobs through cloud init.
 If the run is successful, the ingestion job scales the VMSS down again, and the VM disappears.